 - Stitch was also spotted in Tomorrowland.

 While I love hugging Mickey and getting a photo and certainly missed being able to do that, it was great to see the characters in this new way.
 There was a very steady flow of characters throughout the day.
 The cavalcades depart on a somewhat regular schedule of about every fifteen to twenty minutes or so.
-The cavalcades use the typical parade route by starting in Frontierland and ending in the front of the park I Main Street USA.
+The cavalcades use the typical parade route by starting in Frontierland and ending in the front of the park at Main Street USA.
 You would need to avoid this area to miss seeing a character.
 The characters themselves were great and were interacted with the guests.
 While certainly not the same experience, Disney has done a good job of adapting and keeping up the character presence in the park.

 8 – Open Attractions